 Establishing family-friendly workplace environments that are conducive to career-life balance is increasingly recognized as a necessary institutional strategy to recruit, retain, and advance diverse faculty in STEM, particularly women.
 However, the inherent heterogeneity of women in the academic STEM disciplines demands institutional measures that extend beyond mere institutionalized policies, but also holistically capture and honor the intersectional lived experiences of women of all racial/ethnic backgrounds, age groups, and sexual orientations.

-Through a generous $4.9M grant from the Leona M. and Harry B. Helmsley Charitable Trust, AAC&U has launched its newest STEM initiative, TIDES: Teaching to Increase Diversity and Equity in STEM.
-The overall goal of this three-year initiative is to increase the learning outcomes and retention of students historically underrepresented in the computer/information sciences and related STEM disciplines.
+Through a generous $4.9M grant from the Leona M. and Harry B. Helmsley Charitable Trust, AAC&U launched TIDES: Teaching to Increase Diversity and Equity in STEM.
+The overall goal of this initiative is to increase the learning outcomes and retention of students historically underrepresented in the computer/information sciences and related STEM disciplines.

 AAC&U's Scientific Thinking and Integrative Reasoning Skills (STIRS) initiative was launched to develop tools to improve the capacity of undergraduate students to use evidence to solve problems and make decisions.